Baden-Wuerttemberg Cooperative State University Loerrach

-The DHBW Loerrach - situated in the triangle between Germany, Switzerland and France – offers two trinational courses in cooperation with the Université de Haute Alsace in Colmar and Mulhouse and the UASN-Switzerland in Basle and Muttenz.
+The DHBW Loerrach - situated in the triangle between Germany, Switzerland and France – offers two trinational courses in cooperation with the Université de Haute Alsace in Colmar and Mulhouse and the UASN-Switzerland in Basel and Muttenz.
 Students graduate from these courses after three and a half years and receive a degree from all three participating schools.
 The lectures are held in German, French and English.

 The DHBW Loerrach cooperates with the Steinbeis Foundation Stuttgart and the following international universities: